sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It is in our cars.
 The chances are that, in any new project involving software, from kitchen appliances, through web-based public services to highly specialised industrial tools, most of the code will be based on OSS.

-Open standards are a set of rules designed to do a specific job in technology.
+Open standards are the guidelines that enable international communities to speak a common language to build products (OSS and proprietary) in a structured fashion.
-Open standards refer to file formats, protocols and application interfaces that can be implemented by everyone (in OSS and proprietary software alike) since the specifications are available at no cost, and since their development and standardization is open and transparent.
+They are available at no cost since standardization is open and transparent.

 Open standards and OSS are close to the essence of public service, because: